KaceresDev/KaceresDev/README.md

 - 👋 Hi, I’m @KaceresDev
 - 👀 I’m interested in web develop and AI softwares
-- 🌱 I’m currently learning js frameworks like Angular
+- 🌱 I’m currently learning js frameworks like Angular, React, flutter...

 <!---
 KaceresDev/KaceresDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.